 Many of the names mentioned in the last paragraph are closely related to the peninsula known as Pelješac.
 This is THE place for excellent wine in Dalmatia (and beyond) and a great stop if you’re traveling to the Croatian jewel of Dubrovnik, for example.

-The aforementioned Dingač and Postup are appellations on this very peninsula.
+The Dingač mentioned above and Postup are appellations on this very peninsula.
 The red wines produced in the area are considered to be the best not just in the country but also in the region.

 Considering this area’s reputation, it would really be a shame not to stop for a tour of the local wineries if you’re in the neighborhood.

-There are about 250 wineries on Pelješac alone, and this fact can give you a pretty good idea of how much wine is important to the people living here.
-This also means that you need to know which ones you should visit, so here’s a short overview of the best and most interesting wineries on Pelješac.
+There are about 250 wineries on Pelješac alone, which can give you a pretty good idea of how much wine is important to the people living here.
+This also means you need to know which ones you should visit, so here’s a short overview of the best and most interesting wineries on Pelješac.

 Although not very big, this winery produces some incredibly impressive wines.
 The best proof of that is that their Dingač from 2011 was the first Croatian wine to be chosen by Berry Bros & Rudd, the British Royal Family’s official supplier.

 You can’t get a much better recommendation than that.

 We have already mentioned their Stagnum, but this winery deserves the utmost respect because of the tradition they bring to the table (no pun intended).